CN-DXTZ/hexo-theme-Minimalist/README.md

   - when you write Markdown, for support some languages which is symbol suffix, like c++, c# ..., you must use the language sign as cpp, csharp... , for details, please refer to the official website

 ## More functions to be realized
+- [×] Support display the before and after article
 - [ ] Support TOC
-- [ ] Support display the before and after article
 - [ ] Support click to top or bottom
 - [ ] Support picture full screen
 - [ ] Support the comment plugin
+- [ ] Support the search plugin